 The pattern of the candy cane stripes are not an accident, either.
 The three small stripes represent the scourging Jesus received by which we are healed.
 The large red stripe is for the blood shed by Christ on the cross so that we could have the promise of eternal life.

 The Shape of the Candy Cane

 The first candy cane was created in 1670 by a choirmaster in Germany.
 They were made a gift to the children who attended a Christmas Nativity pageant.
 Sticking with the Nativity theme, the choirmaster decided to bend the candy sticks to resemble the shape of a shepherd's crook.
 Soon, these candy canes became a tradition in the church and eventually spread across Europe.

 While rooted in religion, the hook shape came with an added bonus - it hung easily on the Yule tree for festive decoration!
 While the Yule holiday eventually became Christmas, the fun tradition of hanging the hook-shaped candy on the tree is still prominent today.

 Christmas Traditions Rooted in Faith

 The candy cane is not the only Christmas tradition with a deeper meaning.
 A number of Christmas traditions from around the world are rooted in longstanding heritages of faith.
 At this time of year, many churches commemorate advent over the month leading up to Christmas.
 Through many adaptations over the years, traditions ultimately keep us rooted to the true meaning of the season and connect us to a long line of believers stretching back centuries.

-Sign up for the free Christmas Eve movie on PureFlix.com and gain exclusive access to a movie your whole family can enjoy.
+Sign up for your free trial this Christmas on PureFlix.com and gain exclusive access to a movie your whole family can enjoy.